Hardball (film)

 Hardball is a 2001 American sports comedy-drama film co-produced and directed by Brian Robbins and starring Keanu Reeves in the main role, Diane Lane and D. B. Sweeney.
 The screenplay by John Gatins is based on the book Hardball: A Season in the Projects by Daniel Coyle.
 The original music score is composed by Mark Isham.
-The film was released on September 14, 2001, topping the box office the weekend after the September 11 attacks.
+The film was released by Paramount Pictures on September 14, 2001, topping the box office the weekend after the September 11 attacks by grossing $44.1 million against a $32 million budget.

 Plot

 Gambler and ticket scalper, Conor O'Neill, secretly bets $6,000 on his dead father's account and is now in debt with two bookies.
 After turning to a stockbroker friend to borrow the money to repay them, he reluctantly agrees to take his friend's place and coach a youth baseball team of troubled fifth grade kids from Chicago's ABLA housing projects in exchange for $500 each week, for ten weeks.

-Some of the players include: Andre Ray Peetes, the captain; Kofi Evans, the best player on the team; Jefferson Albert Tibbs, an overweight, asthmatic player; Jamal, the oldest on the team; Miles Penfield II, the pitcher, who listens to The Notorious B.I.G.'s "Big Poppa" to pitch well; and Jarius "G-Baby" Evans, Kofi's much younger brother who is too young to play so he becomes Conor's assistant.
+Some of the players include: Andre Ray Peetes, the captain; Kofi Evans, the best player on the team; Jefferson Albert Tibbs, an overweight, asthmatic player; Jamal, the oldest on the team; Miles Pennfield II, the pitcher, who listens to The Notorious B.I.G.'s "Big Poppa" to pitch well; and Jarius "G-Baby" Evans, Kofi's much younger brother who is too young to play so he becomes Conor's assistant.

 Conor's efforts are hindered from the onset by the fact that he does not have nine kids to make up the team.
 This is because their teacher, Elizabeth "Sister" Wilkes, is making several boys finish a book report.
 Conor's life is threatened by his bookies for not paying his debts.
 He is visited by the mother of two boys and her nephew that are allowed to play in exchange for him tutoring them.

 Conor works to get the team to support each other and stop trash-talking each other's bad plays; but the team nevertheless loses its first game 16–1, which fosters hostility between the players.
 Conor brings them together by buying them pizza (trading sports tickets for the pizza) and leads the team to win their second game.
 The team starts to come together as Conor tries to kindle a romance with Wilkes.

 Conor risks everything and makes a $12,000 bet with a new bookie to cover the debt he owes to the other bookies.
-His stress, already high from his debts, runs higher at the baseball field because Jamal is pulled from playing after a competing coach questions the boy's age and Myles cannot wear headphones while he pitches.
+His stress, already high from his debts, runs higher at the baseball field because Jamal is pulled from playing after a competing coach questions the boy's age and Miles cannot wear headphones while he pitches.
 Conor takes offense to the league president's threat to be removed, after he voices his objection to his team having to wear ratty T-shirts while the other ones have full uniforms.
 In protest, he announces it was his last game which draws dissension and resentment from his players.